tomwechsler/KVM-Virtualization-with-Rocky-Linux/A06/08_Using_virt-clone_to_clone_virtual_machine.md

 ### Using 'virt-clone' to Clone a Virtual Machine

-In this lesson, we're going to clone our `rocky-9-cli-vm` and patch it so we can turn it into a template to for new CentOS 7 VMs for our DBA team.
+In this lesson, we're going to clone our `rocky-9-cli-vm` and patch it so we can turn it into a template to for new CentOS 7 VMs for our DB team.

 #### Clone a virtual machine